Tag Archives | Compassion

 The womb of compassion

 Nagarjuna, the great Buddhist master of Nalanda, said two thousand years ago, “Voidness is the womb of compassion” – in sanskrit shunyata karuna garbham, it most elegantly encapsulates the most fundamental Buddhist teaching.
-To anyone who is unfamiliar with Buddhism this statement can be either wildly misunderstood (due to a shallow, dualistic understanding of Buddhism), or can appear completely incomprehensible to the reader.
-After all, how can a void/nothingness/annihilation be a womb for anything, let alone compassion?
-The voidness to […]
+To anyone who is unfamiliar with Buddhism this statement can be either wildly misunderstood (due to a shallow, dualistic understanding of Buddhism), […]

 The horse and the pond

 It’s been a while since I have posted.
 Since my practice has changed, and I have been gaining a deeper understanding of what the Heart and Diamond Sutras are saying, I have been experiencing a kind of spiritual crisis (someone has called it a spiritual emergency, with some accuracy).
-I’ll write about this another time, but for now, after some considerable family difficulties, I would like to share this short story, or fable.
-It will probably mean most to those […]
+I’ll write about this another time, […]

 Why does compassion have to be boundless?

 In the aftermath of the Sandy Hook school shootings in Connecticut, and the suicide of Jacintha Saldanha, the nurse who became the victim of a mindless radio show hoax call, it’s time again to look at how we all share responsibility for these events.
-In the Guardian on Monday, President Obama was criticised for the stark contrast between his outpouring of grief for the children and staff who lost their lives in this tragic incident, compared to the countless innocents […]
+In the Guardian on Monday, President Obama was criticised for the […]